 Accessing The Brazilian Blowout On Natural Hair

-The goal of a Brazilian blowout is to provide you with shinier, smoother and more manageable hair.
-Especially during the summer season when humidity and warm weather can effect the standard of your hair.
-Although chemicals are applied in this treatment, you hair will still be natural and able to take heat styles.
+The goal of a Brazilian blowout is to provide you with shinier, smoother, and more manageable hair.
+Especially during the summer season when humidity and warm weather can affect the standard of your hair.
+Although chemicals are applied in this treatment, your hair will still be natural and able to take heat styles.

 How does this treatment work?

 The treatment is designed to provide your hair with a protective coating that seals in moisture that smoothes hair cuticles to reduce frizz and maintain shine.
 To get the best results from this treatment, you should have it done on clean hair.
 You’ll want to make sure your hair is free of any previous products when adding the protective product.
 After the products are applied, blow dryers and flat irons are used to make your hair smooth, straightened, and silky.